ismail424/math_visualizer/README.md

 5. Open http://localhost:3000/
 6. Enjoy!

-## Usage
+## How to use this program

+Here is a step by step guide to use this program:

-1. Click on the number to convert.
+1. Enter a number to convert.
+2. Enter the base of the number.
-2. Click on the base to convert to.
+3. Enter the base to convert to.
-3. Click on the base to convert from.
+4. Click the convert button to convert the number.
-4. Enjoy!

 ## Credits